lewagon/dotfiles/04-Front-End/07-JavaScript-Tooling/Optional-01-AJAX-wagon-race/README.md

 * Start the API by calling the `bundle exec rake api` command in the exercise forlder
 * The API will be accessible on http://localhost:4567

+NB: If you have trouble launching the api, try to run `bundle exec rake db_reset`.

 **For YOUR javascript code:**

 * Use the files located in the `public` folder